mmirolim/gpp/README.md

 ## Edge cases

 - Early prototype
-- Dependencies should be vendored, if not vendored may overwrite source code libraries with expanded macroses
+- Macro functions and types should be used without assignment or any indirection
-- Macro functions should be directly used without assignment or any indirection
+- Dependencies should be vendored, if not may expand macros in the source code libraries
 - Needs more extensive testing

 ## Benchmarks